PCreations/Pusher/README.md

 ### Authentication with private channels

 When using private channel, authentication is handled by the Pusher Controller.
-Your app need to be a authenticate app to use this functionnality.
+Your app need to be an authenticate app to use this functionnality.

 Example
 -------